MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-H-Schools-Other-Certificated-Agencies/part-142-Training-Centers/subpart-C-Personnel-Flight-Training-Equipment-Requirements/section-142.53.md

 (2) Each instructor must have participated in an approved line-observation program under part 121 or part 135 of this chapter, and that—

-(i) Was accomplished in the same airplane type as the airplane represented by the flight simulator in which that instructor is designated to instruct; and
+(i) Was accomplished in the same aircraft type as the airplane represented by the flight simulator in which that instructor is designated to instruct; and

 (ii) Included line-oriented flight training of at least 1 hour of flight during which the instructor was the sole manipulator of the controls in a flight simulator that replicated the same type aircraft for which that instructor is designated to instruct; or

 (3) Each instructor must have participated in an approved in-flight observation training course that—

-(i) Consisted of at least 2 hours of flight time in an airplane of the same type as the airplane replicated by the flight simulator in which the instructor is designated to instruct; and
+(i) Consisted of at least 2 hours of flight time in an airplane of the same type as the aircraft replicated by the flight simulator in which the instructor is designated to instruct; and

 (ii) Included line-oriented flight training of at least 1 hour of flight during which the instructor was the sole manipulator of the controls in a flight simulator that replicated the same type aircraft for which that instructor is designated to instruct.